Prep 5 Curriculum Brief

 Mathematics

-During the summer term, prep 5 will continue to have weekly times tables tests and a mental maths sessions to improve the children’s fluency of calculation.
-Main areas of topic work will include the following:
+During the spring term, Prep 5 will continue to have weekly times tables tests and a mental maths session.
+The children will be challenged to be problem solvers throughout the topics covered.

 Science